top of page

 We honour and respect the rightful traditional custodians of the land we grow on, the Darug and Gundungurra people.

-Farm It Forward (FIF) is a not-for-profit urban farming social enterprise model connecting landowners and local young people who are passionate about growing food.
+Farm It Forward (FIF) is a not-for-profit urban farming social enterprise connecting landowners and local young people who are passionate about growing food.

 Operating over the last 4 years in the Blue Mountains of NSW, FIF fosters youth and community mental health, develops skills, training and job opportunities, while tackling social isolation and increasing community wellbeing.